-Our first estimation approach is based on a fixed effects (FE) model.
-This approach adds dummy variables for each bank to pick up time-invariant omitted variables that may bias the observed relationships.
-We opt for dummy variables for each bank rather than for each account, as in the latter case all account-specific variables in Eqs.
-(3) and (4) would disappear, since they are constant over time by definition.
+Our first estimation approach is based on a fixed effects (FEs) model.
+12 This approach adds dummy variables for each bank to pick up time-invariant omitted variables that may bias the observed relationships.
+We opt for dummy variables for each bank rather than for each account, as in the latter case all account-specific variables in equations (3) and (4) would disappear, because they are constant over time by definition.
 A disadvantage of FE is that level differences in bank-specific variables across banks are disregarded.
-Our second estimation approach is feasible GLS (FGLS; Wooldridge, 2003, p.
-404), which aims to overcome the problems of cross-sectional heteroskedasticity (e.g. bank-specific observations with different variances) and within-unit serial correlation (e.g., covariation between observations of the same account over time).
-FGLS is a two-step GLS approach where the unknown variance-covariance matrix in the second round is estimated using first-round OLS residuals.
-We specify a heteroskedastic error structure without cross-sectional correlation, and, within panels, we assume both AR(1) autocorrelation and a common AR(1) coefficient to all bank panels.
+Our second estimation approach is feasible GLS (FGLS; Wooldridge 2003, p.
+404), which aims to overcome the problems of cross-sectional heteroskedasticity (e.g., bank-specific observations with different variances) and within-unit serial correlation (e.g., covariation between observations of the same account over time).
+FGLS is a two-step GLS approach where the unknown variancecovariance matrix in the second round is estimated using first-round OLS residuals.13 We specify a heteroskedastic error structure without cross-sectional correlation, and within panels, we assume both AR(1) autocorrelation and a common AR(1) coefficient to all bank panels.
 A comparison of the FE and FGLS results may reveal how robust our estimates are.

-Following De Graeve et al. (2007) and Gambacorta (2008) we also consider an error correction model (ECM).
-As a first step, we use a co-integration test to verify whether long-term relationships as in Eqs.
-(3) and (4) are established or not.
+Following De Graeve et al. (2007) and Gambacorta (2008), we also consider an ECM.
+As a first step, we use a co-integration test to verify whether long-term relationships as in equations (3) and (4) are established or not.
 For our panel data set, we apply the panel co-integration tests of Pedroni (1999, 2004).
 Account-specific variables and the foreign bank indicator are constant over time and are thus excluded here.
-The long-run coefficients for markets, β , and banks, γ in Eqs.
-(3) and (4) may be different across banks, so we have β{ki} and γ{ii} (k=1,2,...,6), with subindices i.
+The long-run coefficients for markets, β , and banks, γ , in equations (3) and (4) may be different across banks, so we have β{ki} and γ{ki} (k = 1, 2, ..., 6), with subindices i.
 We use the group mean panel version of the Pedroni test.
 The null hypothesis of this test assumes a unit root in the residuals of the co-integration regression, which implies absence of co-integration.
 The alternative hypothesis assumes a root less than one, but allows for different roots across banks.
-We use three different types of test statistics: an ADF type that is similar to the ADF statistic used in univariate unit root tests, a nonparametric Phillips-Perron (1988, PP) version, and a version based directly on the autoregressive coefficient (ρ -test).
+We use three different types of test statistics: an ADF type that is similar to the ADF statistic used in

-15 An alternative method is the random effects (RE) estimation, which assumes bank-specific characteristics arising from random causes resulting in bank-specific variances.
+12 An alternative method is the random effects (RE) estimation, which assumes bank-specific characteristics arising from random causes resulting in bank-specific variances.
 The Hausman (1978) test rejects RE, so that FE should be used.